comegrant/dbt_docs_test/projects/data-model/transform/models/silver/operations/_operations__docs.md

 {% docs column__case_responsible_id %}

-The primary key of the case responsible table.
+The unique id of the case responsible table.

 {% enddocs %}